-This HIS and the revised Fernhill CMP have been submitted to comply with these LEP clauses.
+Response: This HIS and the revised Fernhill CMP have been submitted to comply with these LEP clauses.

-Clause 5.10(7) requires referral to the NSW Heritage Council in the event that the proposed development affects an archaeological site on land other than land listed on the SHR (i.e. this clause does not apply to the SHR listed portion of the Fernhill estate).
+Control: Clause 5.10(7) requires referral to the NSW Heritage Council in the event that the proposed development affects an archaeological site on land other than land listed on the SHR (i.e. this clause does not apply to the SHR listed portion of the Fernhill estate).

-The NSW Heritage Council have been briefed on the development and their input on the broader development has been sought.
+Response: The NSW Heritage Council have been briefed on the development and their input has been sought.
+The proposed event does not impact on any areas of archaeological significance.

-Clause 5.10(8) requires the consent authority to consider the affect of development on an Aboriginal place of heritage significance, before granting consent, and requires the consent authority to notify the local Aboriginal community about the proposal and to take into account any response received within 28 days.
+Control: Clause 5.10(8) requires the consent authority to consider the affect of development on an Aboriginal place of heritage significance, before granting consent, and requires the consent authority to notify the local Aboriginal community about the proposal and to take into account any response received within 28 days.